AgoraIO/FaceUnity/Agora-Video-With-FaceUnity-Android/README.md

 Note only the resource types that your licence allows take effect.

+## Capture and Rendering

+This project uses a custom camera capture & rendering library `app/libs/video-capturer.aar`.
+If you want to know more about source code and how to use, please go to [Here](https://github.com/AgoraIO/Agora-Extensions/tree/master/VideoCapture/Android).

 ## Contact Us

 - If you have questions, take a look at [FAQ](https://docs.agora.io/cn/faq) first